- Olgimpy: Created the beautiful custom shields for the shield module.

 - Weapon Collision Simulation/Feedback(Finished) - DF engine begins sending out raycasts on every frame.
 Once it hits an object, the raycasts stop.
 A bool trigger then tells the animation system to replay the animation backwards at an accelerated rate.
 This simulates a hit and collision.
 Marking it as finished, but plan on smoothing animations at some point.

 - Multiple Raycast Code(Finished) - I have inserted in a coding loop so hit detect raycasts will continually shoot out from the players camera, using the weapons range, to simulate actual weapon swings from beginning to end.
 Currently raycast stops on first object hit detection.
 Uses weapons animation time to sync raycast and time their shots (shoots about 30 within a normal animation).
-As each raycast is shot, a vector transform moves it along a defined axis one small unit at a time.
+As each raycast is shot, a lerp vector transform moves it along a defined axis based on the animation time.
 Once an object is hit, raycast stop, fps collision animation begins, and player sets back to idle.
 Marked as finished, even though I have to refine the vector offsets for the stab and down animations.

 - High/Smooth FPS Attack Animations(Finished) - Hijacked animation coroutine, added a for loop that uses mathf.lerp calculator to scale smooth animation simulation no matter the attack speed. *All weapons have been finished.* I've finished all weapon attack animations covering the four base attacks I'm using (left, right, stab, and down).
 I do need to wrap up fists attacks, redo stab, and do more refinement to minimize a few weapons with noticeable frame skipping, but I'm still marking it as finished.
 It is in a playable, immersive state.

 - Weapon Movement Bob(Finished) -This is supposed to simulate the natural bob running with a weapon would cause.
 It is tied directly into the frame animation offset variable, which creates nice little side effects, like slower bobbing on stride/run and faster bobs on small movements, like side or back stepping.
 It works with all weapons, including magical ones and the fists.
 I'm marking it as finished.